-Stephen Webster bans the use of single-use water bottles within our business sites and salons.
+Stephen Webster bans the use of single-use water bottles within our business sites and salons, issuing each of our employees with a reusable bottle and filtered water.
 Both internally and with our suppliers, we encourage to minimise single-use plastics, by swapping for alternative environmentally friendly materials.

 As a business, we are mindful of our internal waste and are proud to be awarded gold status from First Mile for our recycling and waste management.
 We hold our suppliers to responsible business practices on waste management, wastewater management, stormwater management, and pollution prevention.